JiananAlvin/tree_to_latex/readme.md

 %end here
 ```
+> The special symbols '|' and ';' have not been supported.
+They are the reserved key words used for dividing keywords.

 The tree is drawn using the [tikz package](http://www.texample.net/tikz/).
 You will have to import the package *tikz*.
 As you can see the preamble of tikzpicture allows you to personalize your tree .